tamato/ogl_experiments/README.md

 ####indirect
 Learning experiment on how to work with indirect rendering
 ####depth_buffer
-Comparing different strategies on writing out to the depth buffer
+Comparing traditional vs logrithmic writes to the depth buffer
 ####round_trip
 Finding the amount of time it takes to send a texture to the gpu, write to it and then read it back
 ####raster_pattern